eguyonnet/BC19-FinalProject/design_pattern_decisions.md

 - maybe save some gas using EIP-1167 (http://eips.ethereum.org/EIPS/eip-1167

 ## Upgradability (PROXY through DELEGATE CALL)
 UnitFactory contract and ProfessionalOfficesImpl contract should be upgradable.
-I have tested (but not commited) the transparent proxy pattern from OpenZeppelin (https://docs.openzeppelin.com/sdk/2.5/writing-contracts) by extending the *Initializable* base contract and moving the code crom the actual constructor to a new *initialize* method.
+I have tested (but not commited) the transparent proxy pattern from OpenZeppelin (https://docs.openzeppelin.com/sdk/2.5/writing-contracts) by extending the *Initializable* base contract and moving the code from the actual constructor to a new *initialize* method.
 Be aware of the constraints for the futur updates of storage.
 The Unit contract does not need to be upgradable of course (there will be millions of them :)).

 ## Dispatcher